 1. The bullied employee might not show up for work.

 If there’s someone being cruel at the office or workplace, the targeted employee might just decide it’s easier to stay home.
 They might call in sick or have other reasons to not go to work while the true motive is that they’re unhappy and want to avoid their bully.

 2. Your business might face high employee turnover.

 People don’t want to stay somewhere that they don’t feel welcome or appreciated.
 If they feel like the workplace is hostile, they might leave.
+According to the Workplace Bullying Institute, 25% of respondents to a 2014 survey felt like quitting was the best solution to a bullying problem.
 Preventing bullying can help you reduce your employee turnover rate.

 If your employees leave, that means you have to hire and train new employees, which is costly.
 Your workplace can become unstable with the constant flow of new people.
 Plus, if the new employees notice that the workplace seems hostile, they might not want to work with or even interact with other people.
 This can all result in an unhappy, unmotivated workplace.

 Don’t underestimate the power of word-of-mouth.
 The person being bullied might confide in their family or friends, who might pass on the word to others, who might talk to other people in the community.
 You get the picture.
 If people get wind of the fact that people aren’t treated very well at your business, they’ll stop going to your business.
 This especially has an effect on businesses like restaurants that depend on recommendations.

 Your company’s reputation can even deter potential job-seekers.
 Who wants to work somewhere that the employees aren’t treated well?

 There are some things that you can put in motion to prevent bullying at work in the first place.